|

 An article in Trailer Body Builders magazine

-confirmed the previous published data and quotes a representative from
+quotes a representative from a leading

-producer and marketer of shielding gases, indicating their findings show the
+producer of shielding gases, Praxair, indicating their

 average fabricator consumes 30 cubic feet of gas per pound of MIG welding wire

-when only 5 cubic feet per pound may be needed (Note even
+when only 5 cubic feet per pound may be needed!
+They state, this is up to

-6 times what is theoretically needed, or up to
+6 times what is theoretically needed!

 Depending on the price paid for shielding gas, the gas delivery pressure, the